Marketing Workflow Management: How to Prevent Last-Minute Emergencies

 - You need to talk to your team about why their work isn’t getting done.
 It’s possible some people simply aren’t pulling their weight.
 Identify those issues and get them taken care of.

 - You need to further refine your workflows.
 If there are any unnecessary steps in your processes you could remove, then cut them out of your workflows.
 Building efficiency into the way you work is a process and you might not nail it right away.

 Tracking your team’s progress can help narrow down possible issues.
 Take a look at the time tracking template (included in this post) and see which projects aren’t getting done on time.
 That can help identify areas where people are getting stuck and timelines need to be adjusted.

-If you’re using CoSchedule, you can also use Team Performance Reports to gauge project progress.
+If you’re using CoSchedule, you can also use Team Performance Reports to gauge project progress (and if your calendar is integrated with Zapier, you can save tons more time automating tasks).
 They automate this process by showing whether or not your team’s projects are getting completed on time:

 It’s Time to Rethink Marketing Workflow Management